nandyalu/trailarr/docs/setup/connections.md

 1. Navigate to the application in your browser at [http://localhost:7889/settings/connections](http://localhost:7889/settings/connections){:target="_blank"}.

+    !!! info "Trailarr Login"
+        When you open Trailarr in browser, it will ask you to login.
+Default login is:

+        ```bash
+        Username: admin
+        Password: trailarr
+        ```

 2. Go to `Settings` > `Connections` and Click the `Add New` button to add your Radarr and Sonarr instances.
 ![Add New](add-new.png)